mhvwerts/randommw/README.md

 ## To do

-- Finish `test_histogram.c` interfacing with Python/numpy/matplotlib (Python script, tweaking etc.).
-This may involve some clean up to better specify integer types (`int64_t` instead of `long long int` etc.).
+- Make a Python script for an 'oscilloscope' test of histograms.
 - Use in actual Brownian simulation and hook up to DDM Toolkit.

 ## Suggestions for future work

+- - Clean up to better specify integer types (`int64_t` instead of `long long int` etc.), if and where necessary.
 - Specify `uint32_t` instead of `unsigned int` in `zigrandom.c/GetInitialSeeds()`, since the arithmetic here relies specifically on the 32-bitness of the variable.
 - Plug in other uniform PRNGs as the random source (for example, WELL512, WELL1024a and the like?).
 - Include programs that explicitly test quality of randomness (e.g., see [8] for feeding output to standard random test suites) and normal-ness of generated normally distributed random numbers, instead of relying of reported tests by Doornik.